griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 tophat2 -p 8 --mate-inner-dist 80 --mate-std-dev 38 --segment-length 18 --rg-id=carcinoma --rg-sample=carcinoma_C06 -o carcinoma_C06 -G $RNA_ASSIGNMENT/refs/hg19/genes/genes_chr9.gtf --transcriptome-index $TRANS_IDX_DIR/ENSG_Genes $RNA_ASSIGNMENT/refs/hg19/bwt/9/9 $RNA_DATA_DIR/carcinoma_C06_read1.fasta $RNA_DATA_DIR/carcinoma_C06_read2.fasta
 ```

-Q7) How would you obtain summary statistics for each aligned file?
+**Q7.)** How would you obtain summary statistics for each aligned file?

-A) There are many RNA-seq QC tools available that can provide you with detailed information about the quality of the aligned sample.
+**A7.)** There are many RNA-seq QC tools available that can provide you with detailed information about the quality of the aligned sample.
 However, for a simple summary of aligned reads counts you can use samtools flagstat:

 ```
 samtools flagstat accepted_hits.bam